-I have over twelve years experience working in many settings, including adult and higher education; primary and secondary schools; arts and health projects, and in museum and gallery education.
+I many years experience working in different settings including adult and higher education; primary and secondary schools; arts and health projects, and in museum and gallery education.
 I manage and evaluate long-term projects, exploring connections between traditional craft activities, wellbeing, place and heritage.

 Selected projects and residencies:

 2017-2018 Worn Stories: Material and Memory in Bradford 1880-2015 funded by the Heritage Lottery Fund for Hive.
 Exploring the heritage of textile reuse and repair in Bradford (industrial and domestic), through creative community engagement, archive research and oral history recording.
 The project will culminate with a symposium and exhibition at the end of 2018.